conduktor/conduktor-docs/docs/guide/reference/self-service-reference.md

 **Application checks:**

-- `spec.owner` is a valid Console Group
+- `spec.owner` is a valid Console group
-- Delete MUST fail if there are associated `ApplicationInstance`
+- Delete **has to fail** if there are associated `ApplicationInstance`

-**Side effect in Console and Kafka:**
+**Side effects:**

-None!cDeploying this object will only create the application in Console.
-It can be viewed in the Application Catalog.
+- None - deploying this object will only create the application in Console that can be managed on the **Application Catalog** page.

 ## ApplicationInstance

 Application instance represents an actual deployment of an application on a Kafka cluster for a service account.

-This is the core concept of Self-service, as it ties everything together: Kafka cluster, service account, ownership on resources and policies on resources.
+This is the core concept of Self-service, as it **ties everything together**: Kafka cluster, service account, ownership of resources and policies.

 - **API key(s):** <Label type="AdminToken" />
 - **Managed with:** <Label type="CLI" /> <Label type="API" /> <Label type="TF" />